Privacy Policy

 The user is aware that information they make publicly available is accessible to other users and, where applicable, internet users.
 This also includes sharing via interfaces, social media links or search engines.

-We are not liable for the use or dissemination of publicly disclosed data by other users or third parties.
-Users determine the visibility of their data themselves.
+We shall not be liable for the use or dissemination of publicly shared data by other users or third parties.
+Users themselves determine the visibility of their data.

 § 12 Duration of data storage and deletion of personal data